by-jp/www.byjp.me/content/posts/link-shortener/index.md

    - You can leave the DNSLink field empty (we'll be replacing it via the API shortly)
 5. Nearly there!
 In Github, manually edit the `public/_redirects` file in your new repo
    - Perhaps change the `/me` link to point to your own homepage
-   - You probably want to remove all my other shortlinks, but keep the bottom one (starting `/*`), as it manages shortcodes that don't exist.
+   - You probably want to remove all my other shortlinks, but keep the bottom one (starting `/*`), as it manages shortlinks that don't exist.
    - Commit your changes
 6. A few minutes after you committed you should see a green tick in Github, and your shortlinks site should be active!
 Visit your domain at a random path to see the 404 page, and at any shortlink you added to see it work.